 Looking at the images below, you can see that CertainTeed is known for offering a larger number of color options.

 Its standard Landmark series shingles come in 29 colors, exceeding the number available in GAF’s first two quality tiers.
-But in general, CertainTeed’s colors are more neutral, and if you’re looking for a vivid color, options like GAF’s Hunter Green and Patriot Red really stand out.
+But in general, CertainTeed’s colors are more neutral, and if you’re looking for vivid color, options like GAF’s Hunter Green and Patriot Red really stand out.

 At the highest quality tier, the two companies offer a similar number of color options.
 There are 11 colors in GAF’s Timberline Ultra HD line and 9 in CertainTeed’s Landmark Premium.